Fordhouses: Shops and amenities

-Public houses

-There are two pubs in and around the central Fordhouses area today.
-The Moreton Arms is located on Springfield Lane, which is a Marston's plc pub that specialises in food and good ale.
-The other is Moseley Park, a Table Table pub which also specialises in food and good ale.

-Until c.2003, The Vine (Grapevine) and annexed The Old Vine pubs stood on Vine Island (lending its name to the island).
-These have been pulled down and modern apartments now stand in its place, with a vine shaped fence paying homage to the old pub.
-On the Harrowby estate is a pub called The Harrowby, which stands on the corner of Patshull Avenue and Harrowby Road.

-There is also a members only social club on Pendeford / Fordhouses border, which is part of the Fordhouses Cricket Club (formerly Dowtys).
+The other local shops are slightly further north on a slip road running off the southbound arm of the Stafford Road.
+On Harrowby Road there is a small row of shops.

 People, groups & organisations

 The mixed voice choir group, The Marston Singers, are a Fordhouses-based choir group.
 They formed in 1961 when Keith Lloyd along with other employees from engineering company Marston Excelsior Limited set up a small choir.
 Though this disbanded in 1964, the choir were back in 1970 and continue to this day.
 Fordhouses also has an Air Training Corps squadron based on Bee Lane.

 Sport

 Fordhouses is home to Fordhouses Cricket Club, located on the Wobaston Road at the border with Pendeford.

 Until 2010 a second cricket club sat within the estate, giving its name to the road Cricket Meadow.
 The land, including that of a small farm which sat alongside, has since been developed as a housing estate called Boundary Park.
 The farm house itself has been kept as a part of the housing estate.

 Several football teams play at the nearby Goodrich Sports Ground, located within Goodrich's works on the Stafford Road.
 These include Goodrich F.C. and their youth team.
 Wolverhampton Wanderers W.F.C. also used the ground until the end of the 2011-12 season.